Costa Rica with Kids

 The stars at night are AMAZING!
 I didn’t take a tripod and we didn’t have a telescope (all villas should come with telescopes!), but I set my camera on my flip-flop on the beach and took this one 30-second exposure.
 A lot of nights we would walk back to the villa from the beach (across the closed golf course), stop and look up in awe.

-My kids also loved the hermit crabs.
+My kids also loved the hermit crabs in Punta Islita.
 They found a few during the day, but the crabs really come out at night – thousands of them.
 It’s one of the reasons that the kids wanted to eat at the beach every night.
-The iguanas throughout the resort and on the path though the golf course were fun as well, and we loved seeing scarlet macaws flying around and in the palm trees at the beach.
+The iguanas throughout the resort and on the path through the golf course were fun as well, and we loved seeing scarlet macaws flying around and in the palm trees at the beach.

 Every day we stopped at the bar above the beach to swing – so fun for the kids.
 And my son invented coconut bowling along the main driveway (when cars weren’t on the road of course).
-It was one of his highlights!
+It was one of his highlights of visiting Costa Rica with kids!

 And I was impressed that every night after dinner at the beach the staff would bring around marshmallows on skewers, which the kids would then roast over a small fire on the beach.
-A nice touch.
+A nice touch when visiting Costa Rica with kids.

-Our villa was excellent – perfect for a family of five.
+Our villa at Punta Islita was excellent – perfect for a family of five.
 We never used the kitchen, but the kids played in the plunge pool every day.
 We all slept well.

 What We Didn’t Love